realethantran/ethanRepo/_posts/2024-04-04-algorithmic-blog_IPYNB_2_.md

 ### Bubble Sort

-Bubble sort is iteratively goes through the list, compares nearby elements, and switches items if necessary to keep them in the correct order.
+Bubble sort steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+This process is repeated until no swaps are needed, meaning the list is sorted.
 It is inefficient for large datasets, as it has an O(n^2) time complexity meaning that larger datasets mean more operations used to sort.

 ### Selection Sort

-Selection sort splits the given list into two parts: sorted (at the beginning of the list) and the unsorted part falling after.
-The items start in the unsorted part while the sorted part is empty.
-The algorithm moves the smallest/maximum (depends on sort) element from the unsorted section to the end of the sorted part with each iteration.Its time complexity is O(n^2), meaning that it is inefficient for very large datasets but it can be helpful for tiny datasets.
+Selection sort splits the given list into two parts.
+The sort iterates over the list and finds the minimum (or maximum) element.
+It then swaps that element with the first (or last) unsorted element in the list.
+This process is repeated for each position in the list.
+Its time complexity is O(n^2), meaning that it is inefficient for very large datasets but it can be helpful for tiny datasets.

 ### Insertion Sort

-Insertion sort builds the final sorted Array one element at a time, iterating through the input Array and moving each element into the correct position through comparing it with elements to its left.
+Insertion sort imagines the list is already sorted except for the current element.
+It then inserts the current element into its correct position in the already sorted sub-list.
+This process is repeated for each element in the list.
 It has a time complexity of O(n^2), making it inefficient with large Arrays, but it is efficient for small data sets or nearly sorted Arrays as it is adaptive to partially sorted Arrays, and space-efficient due to its in-place sorting nature.

 ### Merge Sort

-Merge sort divides the input array into smaller halves until each sub-array contains a single element, then merges the smaller arrays into sorted order.
+Merge sort is a divide-and-conquer sort.
+It divides the unsorted list into sub-lists containing a single element (base case).
+Then, it merges the sub-lists in a way that preserves the sorted order.
 It has a time complexity of O(n log n), which means that it is efficient even for large arrays.

 ### Quick Sort

-Quick sort splits the array based on a selected pivot element, in which elements smaller than the pivot are moved to its left, and larger elements to its right.
-This process continues until the entire array is sorted by sorting the sub-arrays before and after the pivot element. quick sort has an average time complexity of O(n log n), making it efficient for large arrays, but it could degrade to O(n^2) in a worst-case scenario.
+Quick sort, like merge sort is a divide-and-conquer algorithm.
+It picks a pivot element from the list and partitions the remaining elements into two sub-lists: elements less than the pivot and elements greater than the pivot.
+Then, it recursively sorts the sub-lists and combines them in sorted order.
+Quick sort has an average time complexity of O(n log n), making it efficient for large arrays, but it could degrade to O(n^2) in a worst-case scenario.
 However, it is widely used due to its average-case performance and in-place sorting characteristic, making it memory-efficient.

 ### Class for All Sorts